 It hasn’t been much of a wet season so far here in far north Queensland.
-We’ve had just one burst of the monsoon, which spawned cyclone Oswald.
+Just one burst of the monsoon, that gave us cyclone Oswald.
 Most of the rain generated by Oswald fell much further south, causing flooding and major damage in central and southern Queensland.

 The late onset of the wet means our wildlife is having a tough time.
 Food is less plentiful, temperatures are higher.
 It’s affecting breeding, behaviour, and patterns of migration.

-AUDIO Click on the red arrow to hear our wildlife correspondent MARTIN COHEN explain the impact on the creatures of far north Queensland.
+Listen to our wildlife correspondent Martin Cohen explain the impact of a prolonged dry spell on the creatures of far north Queensland.

 And a bursary has been established in memory of Martin’s life and business partner, the late Julia Cooper, who died of a rare auto-immune disease in 2011.
 The bursary will be available to post-graduate students at James Cook University.
-Read more at http://rdontheroad.wordpress.com/2013/01/24/the-julia-cooper-memorial-wild-life-research-bursary/
+And you can support the bursary with a tax-deductible donation